zackees/zcmds/README.md

     * takes the current folder and shares it via a reverse proxy (think ngrok).
   * stereo2mono
     * Reduces a stereo audio / video to a single mono track.
+  * sudo
+    * Runs a command as in sudo, using the gsudo tool.
   * vidmute
     * Strips out the audio in a video file.
   * vidinfo